AxaFrance/oidc-client/packages/context/README.md

 ### How to secure a component (Router/Routes.js)

-"withOidcSecure" act the same as "OidcSecure" it also trigger authentication in case user is not authentified.
+"withOidcSecure" act the same as "OidcSecure" it also trigger authentication in case user is not authenticated.

 ```javascript
 import React from 'react';